TS EAMCET 2018: Application Form, Exam Dates, Admit Card, Syllabus

 - TS EAMCET 2018 application form will be available only through online mode.

-- The application form will be started from the last week of February 2018.
+- The application form will be started from 4th March 2018.

 - Aspirants are informed to fill all the details carefully in the online application form.